-Emily’s Bracelets has made two media appearances so far.
-Our whole family was interviewed by the wonderful Julie Bragg from CBS 6 News, and PJ was interviewed by local RVA radio host Jeff Katz on The Jeff Katz Show, Newsradio WRVA.
-We are extremely appreciative to both Jeff and Julie for what they have done for Emily’s Bracelets.
+Emily’s Bracelets has made four media appearances so far.
+Our whole family was interviewed by the wonderful Julie Bragg from CBS 6 News, and PJ was interviewed by local RVA radio host Jeff Katz on The Jeff Katz Show, Newsradio WRVA two times.
+Jasmine Turner from NBC 12 also came and did a story on Emily’s Bracelets.
+We are extremely appreciative to Jeff, Julie, Jasmine for what they have done for Emily’s Bracelets.
 Our entire goal is to spread awareness for Emily’s Bracelets, and to hopefully inspire others with our story.
-You can checkout both stories below.
+You can checkout all of the stories below.

 From the CBS 6 Website: